-Major improvements for Interstate 395, previously scheduled to start in December 2017, will completely rebuild the entire viaduct and ramp system between the Midtown Interchange and the Intracoastal Waterway bridge.
-The westbound lanes will shift slightly north onto a new footprint, with a signature span crossing above U.S. 1 (Biscayne Boulevard).
+The I-395/SR 836/I-95 Design-Build Project, previously scheduled to start in December 2017, rebuilds the entire viaduct and ramp system between the Midtown Interchange and the Intracoastal Waterway bridge.
+Construction shifts the westbound shift slightly north onto a new footprint from a new signature span above U.S. 1 (Biscayne Boulevard).
 The 1,025 foot bridge over Biscayne Boulevard will feature six sweeping arches, and a significantly higher vertical clearance then its predecessor.

-Additionally, the 1.4-mile long project will expand I-395 to six overall lanes.
-Ramp changes to be made include moving the eastbound off-ramps at NE 2nd Avenue to N Miami Avenue and the westbound on-ramps at NE 1st Avenue west to N Miami Avenue.
-A Record of Decision on the I-395/SR 83611/I-95 Project was published by July 2010.6
+Additionally, the 1.4-mile long project expands I-395 to six overall lanes.
+Ramp changes include moving the eastbound off-ramps at NE 2nd Avenue to N Miami Avenue and the westbound entrance ramps at NE 1st Avenue west to N Miami Avenue.
+A Record of Decision on the I-395/SR 836/I-95 Project was published by July 2010.6

 The Interstate 395 section of the Dolphin Expressway was built in two phases between 19672 and 1971.
 Phase one included the portion between the Midtown Interchange (I-95) and Miami Avenue, while phase two completed the connection to MacArthur Causeway (SR A1A).3 The entire freeway spur opened to traffic on the afternoon of March 26, 1971.4